mobilepadawan/APIRest/README.md

 ## TRAILERFLIX
 This project was born as an **Ajax Project**, emulating a video streaming platform.
-It's the same to a video streaming platform, limited to the trailer's view.
-All the trailers available here are dinamically linked from Youtube into the JSON file (_most of them are coming from the official YT channels_).
+As seen in the common video streaming platformss, but limited to the trailer's watch __;)__.

+All the trailers available in the JSON file are dinamically linked from Youtube (_most of them are coming from the official YT channels_).

 - - - -
 ### FRAMEWORKS
 I am using two simple frameworks:
 #### CSS
-I am integrating Materialize CSS for the UI.
+Materialize CSS is integrated for solving the UI.
 I use it locally.
 #### JS
-I am using JQuery 3.5.1 for the simple animations on the HTML documents and AJAX() to get the movies and series information.
+I also added __JQuery 3.5.1__ for basic animations on the HTML documents and __AJAX()__ to get and show on screen the movies and series information.

 ### DB for MOVIES & SERIES
-I take this information from a local JSON file.
-The movie and series cover was taken from the Internet, sizing normalized by me, and every text information on the JSON file was written for me.
-Any things are invented, another things are real and maybe a couple of them were taken from Wikipedia, IMDB or a similar website.
+I am taking the information of movies and series from a local JSON file.
+The cover images were taken from the Internet, sizing normalized by me, and every text information on the JSON file was written for me.
+Any things are invented, another things are real and maybe, a couple of them, were taken from Wikipedia, IMDB or a similar website.

 - - - -
 ### SCREENSHOTS